brandondiazlopez/college_to_nba_success/README.md

 # NBA Draft Analysis

-I've been around basketball my whole life.
-Played through high school, competed on Air Force base teams, and still run rec league now.
-The numbers side of the game never left me — breaking down why certain players succeed while others don't is something I've thought about long before I ever studied data analytics.
+Basketball has always been more than just a game for me.
+I grew up playing through high school, competed on Air Force base teams, and still run rec league now.
+Off the court I've helped out at camps and done volunteer skills coaching with kids, because passing the game on is just as important as playing it.

+The obsession with the numbers side started early.
+Back in NBA Live 09 I would spend hours running simulations, breaking down player ratings, figuring out why Steve Nash was so effective despite not being the most athletic guy on the floor.
+That curiosity about what actually makes a player successful never went away — it just eventually turned into a career in data analytics.

-This project is the intersection of both worlds.
+This project is where both worlds meet.

 ---